nationalarchives/da-ayr-webapp/README.md

 ### Configuration and Environment Variables

 Our application uses configuration values defined across a few different Configuration classes.
-We have a base `Config`, `AWSConfig` and `TestingConfig`.
+We have three usable configs `EnvConfig`, `AWSConfig` and `TestingConfig`, as well as an abstract one `BaseConfig`.

-These variables are used to set up the application's settings and connect it to various services.
+The configuration variables are used to set up the application's settings and connect it to various services.

-`Config` is the base config, which hardcodes:
+`BaseConfig` is the base config, which hardcodes:

 - `RATELIMIT_HEADERS_ENABLED`: Rate-limiting headers configuration.
 Is `True`.
 - `SESSION_COOKIE_HTTPONLY`: Configure session cookies to be HTTP-only.
 Is `True`.
 - `SESSION_COOKIE_SECURE`: Configure session cookies to be secure.
 Is `True`.

-and then specifies environment variables for:

 - `CONTACT_EMAIL`: Email address for contact information.
 - `CONTACT_PHONE`: Phone number for contact information.
 - `DEPARTMENT_NAME`: The name of the department.
 - `DEPARTMENT_URL`: The URL of the department's website.
-- `RATELIMIT_STORAGE_URI`: The URI for the Redis storage used for rate limiting.
-- `SECRET_KEY`: Secret key used for Flask session and security.
 - `SERVICE_NAME`: The name of the service.
 - `SERVICE_PHASE`: The phase of the service.
 - `SERVICE_URL`: The URL of the service.

-`Config` also sets the following configuration properties but `AWSConfig` inherits from `Config` and instead of reading these from environment variables, reads them from AWS parameter store:
+and also specifies all non hardcoded values by calling the abstract method `_get_config_value`, which is implemented in either `AWSParameterStoreConfig` or `EnvConfig` which both extend `BaseConfig`.

+ The main difference between `AWSParameterStoreConfig` and `EnvConfig` is that the former reads the following values from AWS Parameter Store, whereas the latter reads them from environment variables:

 - `AWS_REGION`: The AWS region used for AWS services.
 - `AWS_OPEN_SEARCH_INDEX`: The OpenSearch index used for your application.